Meet the Team

 Principal Investigator

-Gabriela Rosenblau is an Assistant Professor in the Department of Psychological and Brain Sciences at George Washington University (GWU).
+Gabriela Rosenblau is an Associate Professor in the Department of Psychological and Brain Sciences at George Washington University (GWU).
 She is also affiliated with the Autism and Neurodevelopmental Disorders Institute at GWU.
-Her research combines computational and neuroscientific methods to understand the neurobiological mechanisms underlying learning in neurotypical and clinical populations, especially Autism Spectrum Disorder.
+Her research combines computational and neuroscientific methods to understand the cognitive and neurobiological mechanisms underlying social interactions across development and in clinical populations, especially Autism Spectrum Disorder.
+One particular focus of her research is understanding how individuals gather and access information about others through a process coined social learning.
 She is currently funded by the Simons Foundation for Autism Research (SFARI) and by the NIMH.

 Wenda Liu

-Wenda received a B.A. in Biology at Shandong University and a M.S. in Cognitive Psychology at Beijing Normal University.
+Wenda received a B.A. in Biology at Shandong University and a M.S. in Cognitive Psychology at Beijing Normal University and has been a former PhD student in the lab.
 His general interest focused on assessing the behavioral and neural mechanisms of social development.
 His recent project uses computational modeling and brain imaging (fMRI/fNIRS) to investigate the neurocognitive mechanisms underlying cooperation – across typical and aberrant developmental trajectories, with particular focus on pre-adolescence as a sensitive period.
 He loves video games, basketball and going to the gym.

 Shannon Cahalan